 Jonathan focuses on primarily on business matters, contracts, and civil litigation in Prescott and Cottonwood.
 He graduated from the University of Arizona College of Law in 2007.

-Business Law: Business Contracts, Business Formation, Corporations, Non-Profit Corporations, Limited Liability Companies, Purchases and Sales.
+Business: Contracts, Business Formation, Corporations, Non-Profit Corporations, Limited Liability Companies, Purchases and Sales.